HOW YOU BENEFIT when you “Pay it forward with random acts of kindness”

 If you don’t know what to do, think about your own neighborhood.
 What if each person in the area helped someone else who in turn paid it forward?
 What would your neighborhood be like by the end of the year?
 If the next neighborhood did the same and it caught on throughout your town, what do you think would happen to the crime rate?
 The jobless rate?
 The homeless rate?
 The juvenile delinquency rate?
 The domestic violence rate?
 I have no idea, but my guess is that all the numbers would show remarkable change for the better.

-- Maybe there’s a little old lady (or man) who can’t get to the grocery store anymore and someone makes sure that he/she has a way to get there and back or someone goes shopping for them.
+- Maybe there’s a little old lady (or man) who can’t get to the grocery store anymore.
+Make sure that he/she has a way to get there and back or go shopping for them.

-- Someone may have a serious illness and has no one to look in on them now and then—or help them with meals or contact their family.
+- Someone may have a serious illness the than COVID and has no one to look in on them now and then—or help them with meals or contact their family.
 This list can be very long and require some people to help.
 Maybe you can organize that group.

 - A single mom has a need one morning a week for someone to put her child on the school bus or keep the child for an hour in the afternoon when the bus drops him off.
 Can you do something like that?